ReddyDivya/rd-interview-preparation/React/React.md

   }
 }
 ```
+### Props:

-`Props` - props (short for properties) are inputs to a React component.
+- props (short for properties) are inputs to a React component.
 They are values passed from a parent component to a child component.
 - Props allow us to customize and configure a component based on the data received from its parent.
 They make it easy to reuse components and create a hierarchy of components.
 - Props are passed as attributes in JSX when a component is used.